apollographql/router/docs/source/index.md

 To learn how to compose your supergraph schema with the Rover CLI, see the [Federation quickstart](https://www.apollographql.com/docs/federation/quickstart/#3-compose-the-supergraph-schema).

 > 🚧 For now, the router requires the supergraph to be generated separately.
-In the future, it might be possible to start a router with the right schema directly from Rover
+In the future, it might be possible to start a router with the right supergraph schema directly from Rover

 ## Launching the router

 Once the configuration file and supergraph are written, start the router:

 ```
-$ apollo-router -c configuration.yaml --schema supergraph.graphql
+$ apollo-router -c configuration.yaml --s supergraph.graphql
 Oct 20 12:11:05.128  INFO router: Starting Apollo Federation
 Oct 20 12:11:05.581  INFO router: Listening on http://127.0.0.1:4100 🚀
 ```